Amazon launches ‘My Mix,’ a personalized shop filled with your favorite things

 After you look through your personalized recommendations, you can continue exploring more products from “Interesting Finds” by scrolling down.
 This turns into an endless page of products on both web and mobile — you never reach the bottom of the page as more products are added with each scroll.

 Having used “Interesting Finds” for some time, I have to admit it has impacted my Pinterest use.
-While I still find myself on Pinterest for broader “ideas” – like decorating tips, nail colors, or crafts – in terms of seeking product inspiration that translates into actual purchases, “Interesting Finds” can be a little addictive, I found.
+While I still find myself on Pinterest for broader “ideas” — like decorating tips, nail colors or crafts — in terms of seeking product inspiration that translates into actual purchases, “Interesting Finds” can be a little addictive, I found.

-That being said, the suggestions on “My Mix” weren’t 100% successful.
+That being said, the suggestions on “My Mix” weren’t 100 percent successful.
 Some were just “Hearts” I had already saved, while others were similar products to those I had favorited before.
 And they didn’t seem to take into account my past purchases.
 For example, I was looking for a new travel toiletry bag earlier, had found one via “Interesting Finds, and bought it.
 But my “My Mix” continues to offer toiletry bag suggestions.
-Ah, nope – I’m good now, thanks!
+Ah, nope — I’m good now, thanks!

 Amazon tells us “My Mix” uses a number of sources to determine what to show.